RicoJia/ricojia.github.io/_posts/2019/2018-08-08-git-workflows.markdown

 - Build the package using build and twine.
 - Publish the package to PyPI.

+Here is the **cleaned, formatted, and tidy raw Markdown** for all sections you provided.

+---

-## Combine A Divergence Between Remote And Local Repos
+## Combine a Divergence Between Remote and Local Repos

-When there is a divergence between the remote and the local repos, `git pull` won't work.
-Instead it will show:
+When there is a divergence between the remote and local repositories, a simple `git pull` will fail with:

 ```bash
 You have diverging branches and need to specify how to reconcile them.
 Before performing the next pull operation, you can suppress this message by running one of the following commands: